squid-cache/squid-cache.github.io/Features/Tproxy4.rst

  ||libcap 2.09 or later ||any ||

- {X} Kernel 2.6.32 is known to have a TPROXY problem.
-Until those are resolved, please use 2.6.30 or 2.6.31 for production machines, they seem to work properly. {i} NP: the links above are an arbitrary sample from the expected working versions, and may be old in some cases.
-The web directories where the files sit allow you to browse to newer versions if you like. {i} '''libcap2''' is needed at run time.
+ * {X} Kernel 2.6.32 is known to have a TPROXY problem.
+Until those are resolved, please use 2.6.30 or 2.6.31 for production machines, they seem to work properly.

+ * {i} NP: the links above are an arbitrary sample from the expected working versions, and may be old in some cases.
+The web directories where the files sit allow you to browse to newer versions if you like.

+ * {i} '''libcap2''' is needed at run time.
 To build you need the developer versions (*-dev) to compile with Squid.

 === IPv6 Support ===
-There is now some support available from Balabit for patched kernels and iptables to perform TPROXY with IPv6 protocol.
+There is now some support scheduled to be available with kernel 2.6.37-rc1 to perform TPROXY with IPv6 protocol.

-[[Squid-3.2]] (HEAD) has been adjusted to use IPv6 on SquidConf:http_port set with the '''tproxy''' option when kernel support is available.
+[[Squid-3.2]] has been adjusted to auto-detect this and allow IPv6 on SquidConf:http_port set with the '''tproxy''' option when kernel support is available.

 == Squid Configuration ==
 Configure build options